 Hear What Our Patients Have To Say

 If you suffer from TMD in the West Orange and Short Hills area, the dentists at Northfield Dental Group can help.
 Drs.
-Stein, Widmayer and Shapiro are leading New Jersey TMJ specialists who can assist in diagnosing your condition and formulate an appropriate treatment plan to alleviate your TMD symptoms.
+Stein, Widmayer, Shapiro, Mendina and Stein are leading New Jersey TMJ specialists who can assist in diagnosing your condition and formulate an appropriate treatment plan to alleviate your TMD symptoms.

 What Is TMJ Disorder?

 Simply put, TMJ disorder is a degenerative condition affecting the temporomandibular joint, located in your jaw.
 Your TMJ is the hinge that connects your mandible, or lower jaw, to your upper jaw and skull.

 TMD typically affects individuals between the ages of 20 and 40 years old.
 Although it affects more women than men, more than 10 million Americans suffer from TMD overall, according to the Academy of General Dentistry.

 What Causes TMJ Disorder?